Canopy Review 2026: Is It Really the Best Parental App to Stop Sexting?

 The link was easy to send to Teen, but installing the app on the device wasn’t easy at all.
 The link led us to download the monitoring app rather than the Canopy Shield app.
 Once we figured out we needed the Shield app instead, we downloaded that.

 We had to turn off our anti-theft settings on our iPhone, but the directions to do that were incorrect, so it took us about 20 minutes searching through our Settings app to find where that was (Apple’s support was also giving us the wrong instructions).
-Once we were able to install the profile and connect it to the app, everything showed up in our main dashboard.
+Once we could install the profile and connect it to the app, everything appeared in our main dashboard.

 Canopy parental control app profile settings view on iPhone